Patrick Murphy (Florida politician): Early life and education

 Murphy was born in Miami and raised in Key Largo, the son of Tom Murphy Jr., a construction company CEO, and his second wife, Kathleen.
 Murphy's parents divorced when he was a child, and Murphy was later adopted by his father's third wife, Leslie.
-Murphy graduated from Palmer Trinity School in Miami and then went on to take a post-graduate year at the Lawrenceville School, a private prep school in Lawrenceville, New Jersey, in 2001-2002.
+Murphy graduated from Palmer Trinity School in Miami and then went on to take a post-graduate year at the Lawrenceville School, a private prep school in Lawrenceville, New Jersey, during the 2001–2002 school year.

 As a 19-year-old freshman college student in 2003, Murphy was arrested outside a Miami Beach nightclub on charges of disorderly intoxication and possessing a fake driver's license.
 The charges were ultimately dropped.
 Murphy called the incident "the biggest mistake of my life" and the "biggest learning experience of my life."

 Murphy studied business administration at the University of Miami, earning a bachelor's degree with dual majors in finance and accounting in 2006.
 (In the past, Murphy's official biographies said that he had dual degrees, but in fact he earned a single degree with dual majors; Murphy's campaign said that the error was "inadvertent" and corrected the biographies.)

 Murphy worked for his family's construction business as a construction laborer beginning at age 19, and then in the company's estimating and purchasing departments and as an assistant project engineer.